-As illustrated in Fig.~~\ref{fig:disc}, the MSRD is composed of multiple sub-discriminators, each responsible for \rev{modeling the input representations at a specific \emph{feature scale} (i.e., the hidden dimensionality of the processed representations)}.
-Each sub-discriminator is implemented as a stack of 1D convolutional layers with \rev{Leaky ReLU}~\cite{LeakyReLU}, where the first layer projects the input to a hidden space of $d_i$ channels, \rev{corresponding to its feature scale.
-Intuitively, sub-discriminators with smaller hidden dimensions may capture more global or coarse characteristics of the representations, while those with larger dimensions may be sensitive to finer details.} By aggregating feedback across \rev{different feature} scales, MSRD \rev{provides guidance to} the generator \rev{for producing more} structurally faithful outputs.
+As illustrated in Fig.~\ref{fig:disc}, the MRRD is composed of multiple sub-discriminators, each responsible for \rev{modeling the input representations at a specific \emph{feature resolution} (i.e., the hidden dimensionality of the processed representations)}.
+Each sub-discriminator is implemented as a stack of 1D convolutional layers with \rev{Leaky ReLU}~\cite{LeakyReLU}, where the first layer projects the input to a hidden space of $d_i$ channels, \rev{corresponding to its feature resolution.
+Intuitively, sub-discriminators with smaller hidden dimensions may capture more global or coarse characteristics of the representations, while those with larger dimensions may be sensitive to finer details.} By aggregating feedback across \rev{different feature} resolutions, MRRD \rev{provides guidance to} the generator \rev{for producing more} structurally faithful outputs.

 The training objective follows LS-GAN~\cite{LS-GAN}, which alleviates the vanishing gradient issue.
 The adversarial losses for the generator $G$ and the discriminator $D$ are defined as:

 where $r$ and $\hat{r}$ denote the ground truth and the generated representations, respectively, \rev{each of shape $\mathbb{R}^{T\times D}$}.
 Following~\cite{HiFiGAN}, additional reconstruction and feature-matching terms are incorporated in the training of the generator.
 The reconstruction loss $\mathcal{L}_{rec}$ is implemented as MSE: